By dentist Dr. Richard Mitchell

 At the third appointment your dentist will simply unscrew the healing cap, fit the laboratory-made abutment into the implant with a titanium screw, and use a miniature torque wrench to screw it to the manufacturer's specified setting.
 (Typically 15 - 30 Ncm)

 After that, he can put the new crown onto the abutment, either with an interim cement and/or with a small retaining screw.
 Job done!

 Or is it?
 Sometimes there can be problems with a dental crown.
 You can read more about these possibilities at my special pages on Dental Crown Problems and also at Pain After Dental Crown.

 After you have had your nice new dental crown procedure, you need to be aware of a few things.

 If you have a tooth (or teeth) that have become discolored for some reason, you can get a dentist to shave down the surface of the tooth and cover it with a dental crown made of porcelain (or ceramic).

 ALSO, if you have a tooth that is the wrong shape, for example a "peg" tooth that has developed smaller than normal, or an eye tooth ("canine" tooth) that is more prominent than the ideal - your dentist can shave it down and fit a crown to give it a better shape.

-Finally, if you have had a root canal treatment, the tooth will normally need a crown over it to ensure that bacteria don't get back into the tooth.
+3. Root canal treatment.
+Thirdly, if you have had a root canal treatment, the tooth will normally need a crown over it to ensure that bacteria don't get back into the tooth.
 The dental crown procedure will create a better seal over the root canal filling than a filling alone, especially for back teeth (molars).

 Page written by dentist Dr. Richard Mitchell LinkedIn Profile